liamwalsh1980/Milestone-Project-2/TESTING.md

 #### Mobile results

-* Performance 74% (Issues: Largest Contentful Paint)
+* Performance 74% (Issue: Largest Contentful Paint)
 * Accessibility 97%
 * Best Practices 93%
 * SEO 100%

 ![Image template](assets/images/readme/testing/lighthouse/lighthouse-test-mobile.png)

-In reference to the performance score on the mobile lighthouse results (74%), i would look to try and fix this using <a href="https://web.dev/lcp/#how-to-improve-largest-contentful-paint-on-your-site" target="_blank">Information</a> found online.
+In reference to the performance score on the mobile lighthouse results (74%), I would look to try and fix this using <a href="https://web.dev/lcp/#how-to-improve-largest-contentful-paint-on-your-site" target="_blank">Information</a> found online.

 [Back to top ⇧](#the-euro-football-quiz)